fyohannes/Data_Elections/Poll.md

 **<font size="3"> Presidential Election Model </font>**

-Knowing this information we can include pollster data with previous economic data to create a multi-variable model to predict the 2020 election.
+Knowing this information, one can include pollster data with previous economic data to create a multi-variable model to predict the 2020 election.
 Although quality can affect the accuracy of polls, given that time seems to play a larger role, I will use poll data from the 6 weeks leading up to the election in my model.
 My other dependent variable will be Q2 GDP growth from the election year, something I explored in my last blog post.
-I will use these two dependent variables, Q2 GDP Growth and average support from polls, to predict vote shares for candidiates from incumbent parties.
+I will use these two dependent variables, Q2 GDP Growth and average support from polls, to predict vote shares for candidates from incumbent parties.